🎉 Just launched! View employees on pay bands with HRIS integrations!

 Before exploring which metrics you should be monitoring, let’s define compensation analysis:

 Compensation analysis is the process companies use to better understand how they pay their employees to create a formal pay structure.
-Compensation analysis will also determine whether you’re paying employees a fair rate for their work and skill level and whether your employee’s compensation is biased in any way.
+A more thorough compensation analysis will also determine whether you’re paying employees a fair rate for their work and skill level and whether your employee’s compensation is biased in any way.
+It gives a well rounded view of how current employees are rewarded for their usual duties and whether people in the same role are treated equitably.

 Several concepts contribute to the compensation data analysis process.
 So, of course, some will be more important to your business objectives than others.
-However, by researching each factor, you’ll gain a more holistic impression of your business’s compensation structure in your industry and location’s context.
+However, by researching each factor, you’ll gain a more holistic impression of your business’s compensation structure in your industry and location’s context, using both internal information and reliable external data.

 With that said, compensation analysis considers the following aspects: